open-telemetry/opentelemetry-configuration/schema-docs.md

   "additionalProperties": false,
   "properties": {
     "root": {
-      "$ref": "#/$defs/ExperimentalComposableSampler"
+      "description": "Configures the sampler for spans with no parent.", "$ref": "#/$defs/ExperimentalComposableSampler"
     },
     "remote_parent_sampled": {
-      "$ref": "#/$defs/ExperimentalComposableSampler"
+      "description": "Configures the sampler for spans with a remote parent that is sampled.", "$ref": "#/$defs/ExperimentalComposableSampler"
     },
     "remote_parent_not_sampled": {
-      "$ref": "#/$defs/ExperimentalComposableSampler"
+      "description": "Configures the sampler for spans with a remote parent that is not sampled.", "$ref": "#/$defs/ExperimentalComposableSampler"
     },
     "local_parent_sampled": {
-      "$ref": "#/$defs/ExperimentalComposableSampler"
+      "description": "Configures the sampler for spans with a local parent that is sampled.", "$ref": "#/$defs/ExperimentalComposableSampler"
     },
     "local_parent_not_sampled": {
-      "$ref": "#/$defs/ExperimentalComposableSampler"
+      "description": "Configures the sampler for spans with a local parent that is not sampled.", "$ref": "#/$defs/ExperimentalComposableSampler"
     }
   }